Last updated September 9, 2022

 Next in my series on How To Fully Fund Your PhD, I provide a list below of PhD programs in Public Health that offer full funding to all admitted doctoral students.

-To view more than 1300 professional and academic fellowships, including fellowships for graduate and doctoral study and pre- and post-doctoral research, sign up to view ProFellow’s fellowships database.
+To view more than 2300 professional and academic fellowships, including fellowships for graduate and doctoral study and pre- and post-doctoral research, sign up to view ProFellow’s fellowship database.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Indiana University-Purdue University Indianapolis, Richard M. Fairbanks School of Public Health (Indianapolis, IN): For full-time students only, the program will typically provide funding support in the form of tuition remission, a stipend to cover living expenses, and health insurance.
-This support typically requires a 20 hour per week work assignment.
+(Indianapolis, IN): For full-time students only, the program will typically provide funding support in the form of tuition remission, a stipend to cover living expenses, and health insurance.
+This support typically requires a 20-hour-per-week work assignment.

-Yale University, School of Public Health (New Haven, CT): All admitted PhD students are guaranteed four years of 12-month stipend and tuition support.
+(New Haven, CT): All admitted PhD students are guaranteed four years of 12-month stipend and tuition support.
 In addition to grants and fellowships for tuition and living costs, students receive a Health Award, which covers the full cost of single-student Yale Health Plan Hospitalization/Specialty Coverage.
+Here is financial info

 For application tips on applying to a PhD program, see How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.